 Entwined in the complex organisational structure of tourism development in the region were difficulties relating to a lack of time spent on tourism development issues as a result of primary organisational responsibilities taking priority.
 An interview with a local government Shire officer in 2003 highlighted the significance of this issue.
 The Shire officer had decided that the Barna Mia viewing enclosure would benefit from additional promotion to tourists and local residents.
 He contacted CALM with a proposal to sell merchandise from the shire visitor information desk (in the Shire Offices) and have his staff wear T-shirts with the Barna Mia logo.
 The CALM responded with mild interest but did not follow-up the issue.
 This discouraged the Shire officer who thought that the CALM was not interested in his idea.
-It also created confusion in his mind as to the agenda of CALM in managing what was supposedly a tourism icon, designed to benefit neighbouring shires in the region that the CALM was not interested in co-operation with local governments in terms of tourism development and was mildly annoyed with this seemingly aloof stance.
+It also created confusion in his mind as to the agenda of CALM in managing what was supposedly a tourism icon, designed to benefit neighbouring shires in the region that was seemingly being under utilised through a lack of promotion.
+The Shire officer perceived that the CALM was not interested in co-operation with local governments in terms of tourism development and was mildly annoyed with this seemingly aloof stance.